abs-tudelft/vhdmmio/mdbook/src/flag.md

 action.
 This event will then be handled the next time the software reads the flag register.

-It isn't possible to detect how many events have occurred for a single flag, just that there was at least one occurrance since the last read of the flag.
+It normally isn't possible to detect how many events have occurred for a single flag, just that there was at least one occurrance since the last read of the flag.
 If this information is necessary, the `counter` behavior can be used instead.
+If only the knowledge that an overflow occurred is needed, `bit-overflow-internal` can be used to drive an `internal-flag` field and/or an internal interrupt.

 This structure supports the following configuration keys.